Services for Faculty

 - Library books will be returned to their respective library stacks.

 Because computers on the UHWO campus are within a certain IP range, authentication is not required when attempting to access Library resources.
 This is not the case for off-campus access.
-To access articles off campus, resources need to contain the Library’s proxy, which then forces user authentication.
+To access resources like articles, ebooks, or streaming videos from off campus, links need to contain the Library’s proxy, which then forces user authentication.
 So that all Library users have access to Library resources, please ensure that the proxy is before any link you share.
 Some, but not all, databases will do this for you.
 It is thus important to check all links.

 So if you want your students to use Statista to find an infographic for their research assignments:

 Prepend the proxy prefix with the database URL.

 Including the proxy will not affect on-campus users.
 It will force off-campus users to authenticate by entering their UH usernames and passwords in order to view the resource.

 The Library utilizes Libguides to create research guides that are accessible to anyone with an Internet connection.
 If you’d like one customized to fit the needs of your class, please contact your Library Subject Liaison, who will work with you to make sure that your students are being directed to the most relevant resources for their assignments.

 Search through current research guides via the dropdown menu below: